 I didn’t make this dressing myself but I did make the croutons!
 Just cut a piece of whole wheat bread into chunks, tossed it in olive oil, sprinkled with garlic salt…

-When you’re ready to enjoy your salad you just give the jar a real good shake and dump it out into a bowl!
-You could eat it straight out of the jar, but I myself am not coordinated enough for that.
+When you’re ready to enjoy your salad, just give the jar a good shake and dump it out into a bowl.
+You could eat it straight out of the jar, but I am not coordinated enough for that.
 Into the bowl it goes.